Security measures in European Union airports regarding carrying liquids in hand luggage.

-In order to protect you against the risk of explosive liquids, the European Union (EU) has adopted security measures that restrict the amounts of liquids or substances with a similar consistency that passengers may carry through the security checkpoints at community airports.
-These measures have been in force since 6 November 2006 for all passengers departing from EU airports and those of Norway, Iceland and Switzerland for any destination.
+In order to protect you against the risk of explosive liquids, the European Union (EU) has adopted security measures that restrict the amounts of liquids or substances with a similar consistency that passengers may carry through the security checkpoints at airports.

 For the purposes of these requirements, the following are considered liquids: